Pope Francis grateful for 'noble' Benedict and his prayers

 “With deep feeling, we recall his person, so noble, so gentle,” Francis said.
 “And we feel in the heart so much gratitude: gratitude to God for having given him to the Church and to the world,” the pope said.
 “Gratitude to him, for all the good he did, and above all for his witness of faith and of prayer, especially in these last years of withdrawn life.

-“Only God knows the value and the strength of his intercession, of his sacrifices offered for the good of the Church,” Francis said, speaking softly.
+“Only God knows the value and the strength of his intercession, of his sacrifices offered for the good of the Church,” Francis said softly.

 Earlier, the Vatican said Benedict will have the simple funeral he wanted, when Francis on Thursday morning will celebrate Mass in St. Peter’s Square.

 The 95-year-old Benedict died Saturday morning in the Vatican monastery where he had resided since shortly after shocking the world by retiring in 2013.
-Benedict had been frail for years, and the Vatican three days earlier had said Benedict’s health was worsening to his age.
+Benedict had been frail for years, and the Vatican three days earlier had said Benedict’s health was worsening.

-Within minutes of the announcement, words of praise and fond remembrance were offered by world leaders and religious figures, including the archbishop of Canterbury and Jewish advocates.

-But some others, including LGBTQ+ advocates, were restrained in marking the passing of 95-year-old Benedict, Before being elected pontiff in 2005, as Cardinal Joseph Ratzinger he had long served as the Vatican’s doctrinal watchdog, ensuring unwavering orthodoxy on issues including homosexual activity, which the Catholic church considers a sin.
+Biden also recalled Benedict’s 2008 visit to the White House, saying the then pontiff had remarked that “’the need for global solidarity is as urgent as ever, if all people are to live in a way worthy of their dignity.’”

 Vatican spokesman Matteo Bruni said of the funeral that “following the desire of the pope emeritus, (it) will be carried out in the sign of simplicity.”

 Benedict spent two more years in papal retirement than in the actual papacy, which had begun in 2005.
-Benedict died in the austere Vatican monastery where he had resided since shortly after shocking the world by retiring in 2013.
+Benedict died in the austere Vatican monastery where he had resided since shortly after retiring.

 While pope, Benedict was head of state, since the Vatican is an independent city state.
 But with no such role at the time of his death, the Vatican’s funeral details reflected a scaling back of pomp and protocol.

-Only official delegations from Italy and Benedict’s native Germany were invited to the funeral, although a letter from the Vatican’s secretariat of state noted that “authorities from other countries who wish to may participate in a private capacity.”
+Only official delegations from Italy and Benedict’s native Germany were invited to the funeral.

 With Benedict out of the public’s eye for nearly a decade, the turnout of the faithful for the outdoor funeral was also expected to be reduced, certainly compared to the outpouring of faithful for the last funeral of a reigning pope — St. John Paul II in 2005.